Free Seventh-day Adventists

 Who We Are

-The International Association of Free Seventh-day Adventists is a world-wide association of Self-Supporting Seventh-day Adventists who believe, promote and practice the historical foundational beliefs of Seventh-day Adventism.
+The General Assembly of Free Seventh-day Adventists is a world-wide association of Self-Supporting Seventh-day Adventists who believe, promote and practice the historical foundational beliefs of Seventh-day Adventism.

 Since most people have never heard of Free Seventh-day Adventism, we here at HIS Vine Free Seventh-day Adventist Church thought it appropriate to provide some background as to who Free Seventh-day Adventists are and where they came from.

 Two SDA ministers, both black, one on the east coast and one on the west coast, began churches that were self-supporting.
 They were Elder John W. Manns and Elder Louis C. Sheafe.
 Elder Manns’ first self-supporting church was named Christian Negro Seventh-day Adventist Church.
-That name was later changed on July 23, 1923 to General Assembly of Free Seventh-day Adventists.
-Elder Sheafe’s church was named Berean Church of Free Seventh-day Adventists.
-This church was incorporated in the State of California on December 21, 1916.
+That name was later changed in 1915 to General Assembly of Free Seventh-day Adventists.
 In the “Watson Letter” (Letter 267, 1905) and Letter 262, 1902, it becomes obvious that Ellen White was very supportive through the use of her tithe of the work Elder Manns and others were performing in the south along with her son, J. Edson White who established the Southern Publishing House.
 (Pamphlet 127, e.g.)